alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 when the temperature difference is large, or when there is a lot of radiative heat.

-It is also not terribly interesting, in that this law does not follow from any intrinsic principles of the universe, or it does not explain any other phenomena outside cooling.
+This law is also not terribly interesting, in that it does not follow from any intrinsic principles of the universe, and it does not explain any other phenomena outside cooling.
 But **inside its range of application** it can give us an idea of how things cool in simple conditions: the temperature of a cooling object will converge to that of its environment following an exponential decrease.